Get Your Fall 2022 COVID-19 Booster Vaccine

 As our community’s residents and health care system struggle under the impact of the extremely infectious Delta variant, it is more important than ever to get vaccinated.
 Delta spreads more easily and causes more severe illness than previous COVID-19 strains.
 If you catch the virus after being vaccinated, you are significantly more likely to avoid hospitalization and death than someone who is not vaccinated.

 Please, protect yourself, your family and your community.
 Get vaccinated today.

 Regardless of your vaccination status, to prevent the spread of the virus that causes COVID-19, please:

-- Wear a well-fitting mask in indoor spaces with anyone outside of your immediate household.
+- Wear a well-fitting mask in all medical settings.

 - Practice good hand hygiene and carry hand sanitizer.

 - Consider wearing a mask in crowded places.